oxgr/osc-workflows/README.md

 - Do you prioritise **ease of setup or customisability**?

 ## Steps
-### Connect devices
+### 1. Connect devices
 Make sure all devices are connected to the same network, either wirelessly or through an ethernet cable, **ideally to a single router**.
 Simplifying the network will save on possible networking drama.

-### Set static IP addresses
+### 2. Set static IP addresses (optional)
 When devices connect to a router, the router usually assigns them an [IP address](#ip-address) based on what open slots it has available.
 Think air traffic controllers assigning runways to airplanes.
 This process is known as DHCP.

 However, the router can change IP addresses on a whim if it deems it necessary.
-Usually, this doesn't make much of a difference, but when dealing with OSC, we need all our devices to know exactly where to find each other.
-To do this, we set a **static IP address**, one that the router knows to never change.
+Usually, this doesn't make much of a difference.

+When dealing with OSC, these changes can make it hard for our devices to find each other.
+To avoid this, we set a **static IP address**, one that the router knows to never change.

-### Find IP addresses
+### 3. Find IP addresses
 Open a terminal/command prompt and run the command for the associated operating system.

 #### Linux